etuttle/vm-layer-builder/README.md

 ## Usage

-The base image is defined in `SConstruct` (for the time being).
-Download it into the working copy.

 The script looks for folders with names matching \d\d_name, with a `build-layer` or `modify-disk` script inside.
 New layer folders can be created with `./bin/new-layer <layer-name>`.